Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Neither here nor there

-Dawn or dusk?
-Joy or grief?
-Abandoned or just quiet?
-Find a scene that refuses to be one thing and don't try to fix it in post.
-Ambiguity is a feature, not a bug.
+Find a scene that refuses to be one thing and do not try to fix it in post.
+Dawn or dusk, joy or grief, abandoned or just quiet.

 Before it's gone